 Turns out there is something worse than getting stuck in the centre seat on a long flight.
 Getting stuck next to a passenger who uses four out of five hours to paw through her hair and pull out the greys (along with a hefty number of darks by mistake), for instance.
 Oh, public grooming, how you do disturb.

-When the refreshment carts came around, she folded the discarded hair in her sheet of paper and slid it into the seat pocket in front… and resumed as soon as she’d finished her snack.
+When the refreshment carts came around, she folded the discarded hair in her sheet of paper and slid it into the seat pocket of the seat in front of her... and resumed as soon as she'd finished her snack.

 *After a discussion on the ethics of posting these public grooming photos, Staff and I decided to run them because, although they're icky, they don't show the woman's face.